alex308248/591-IoT-project/README.md

 There are several assumption in our project.
 First of all, we assume each customer have a FRID tag which represent their identity.
 Second, we assume each product will have a RFID tag on it self.
 Third, we assume all of the customer were already login in our webapp and ready for checkout.

 ## System Design
+We will need a Raspberry Pi with RFID sensor, and two laptop for running the project.
+1. Raspberry Pi: It will represent the checkout counter and send the user login message through `CustomerId` channel.
+After that, the scanned products will be publish to the {user} channel.
+2. Server: It will recevie the user messages from Raspberry Pi and subscribe to the {user} channel.
+Server will also analyze the product and publish the suggestion to the webapp.
+Server will also update the database when it receive the reset message from webapp.
+3. WebApp: Webapp will render a webpage for user and showing the scanned product and current suggesiton.
+When the customer click the `checkout` buttom on the webpage, it will publish a reset message to Server and Raspberry Pi.

 ## Environment settings
 Raspberry Pi Setup